 - Weight loss

-If any of these symptoms continue for a period of time, for example, if you have persistent changes in your bowel habits, including diarrhea, constipation, or a change in the consistency of your stool, or persistent abdominal discomfort, such as cramps, gas, or pain, it could be a sign of more serious conditions or the early stages of colorectal cancer.
+If any of these symptoms continue for a period of time, for example, if you have persistent changes in your bowel habits, including diarrhea, constipation, or a change in the consistency of your stool, or persistent abdominal discomfort, such as cramps, gas, or pain, it could be a sign of more serious conditions or the early stages of colorectal cancer that can be address at our colonoscopy center in Dallas.

 Small Intestine Inflammation or Cancer